Autism Psychosis Features

 Getty/Jana Murr

-Therapy options for individuals with ASD and psychosis
+Mental health options for individuals with autism psychosis features

-One study evaluating individuals' experiences with a text-based online intervention suggested that "internet-based treatment constitutes an accessible and energy-saving treatment alternative for adults with autism."
-The same study noted that many individuals with ASD experienced stress when seeking in-person care and communicating their needs to strangers, and an online, text-based form of treatment could make care more accessible.
+One study evaluating individuals' experiences with a text-based online intervention suggested that internet-based treatment can be a convenient and "energy-saving treatment alternative for adults with autism."
+The same study noted that many individuals with ASD experienced stress when seeking in-person care and communicating their needs to strangers, and an online, text-based form of treatment could make care more convenient.

 Takeaway